gxchain/whitepaper/en/whitepaper.md

 • The reward for contributions at GXChain community, such as bug bounty program

-• Ballot for voting witnesses, who in charge of "mining" on GXChain
+• The ballot for voting witnesses, who in charge of "mining" on GXChain

 • Fees for P2P data transactions